 - Assets being securitized

 - Spotlight on India, Singapore, Malaysia and other ex-China emerging ABS markets

 IMN, founded in 1994, is a global organizer of institutional finance & investment conferences.
 In 2004 the business was acquired by Euromoney Institutional Investor PLC, a UK company listed on the London Stock Exchange.

 The Structured Finance division of IMN produces industry leading Securitization, Covered Bond, CLO and other Debt Capital Market conferences globally.
 Our two US flagship conferences represent the must-attend events for structured finance professionals - SFIG Vegas is the largest capital markets conference in the world, attracting over 6,000 attendees; ABS East, held in Miami Beach, brings together over 3,500 industry participants, including more than 1,500 issuers and investors.
 Global ABS (Europe) is co-hosted with AFME and welcomes over 3,500 professionals annually.

-The Real Estate division of IMN produces industry leading educational and networking forums for Real Estate Opportunity & Private Fund, Mezzanine Lending, Non-Traded REIT, Single Family Rental Investments, Data Centers, CFOs, General Counsels and Bank & Special Asset Executive professionals.
+The Real Estate division of IMN produces industry leading educational and networking forums for Real Estate Opportunity & Private Fund, Mezzanine Lending, Non-Traded REITs, Single Family Rental Investments, Data Centers, CFOs, Land & Homebuilding Private Equity and Bank & Special Asset Executive professionals.

 The Investment Management division of IMN produces industry leading educational and networking forums for institutional Investors.
 Specifically our events cater to Index & ETF Investing, Public Funds, Foundations & Endowments, Alternative Investments, Securities Lending and Distressed Investing professionals.
 The flagship event for this division is the Global Indexing & ETFs, formerly the Super Bowl of Indexing, the industry's most prestigious event which attracts over 700 investment professionals.